MEET-microbit-project/microbit-macau/Handbook.md

 ### Cognition

-Current robots typically use well determined algorithms that allow them to complete specific tasks, for example navigating from point A to point B, or moving an object on an assembly line.
-Designing collaborative robots or robots for the home, will increasingly require them to understand new environments and learn on the job.
+Current robots typically use well-determined algorithms that allow them to complete specific tasks, for example navigating from point A to point B, or moving an object on an assembly line.
+Designing collaborative robots or robots for the home will increasingly require them to understand new environments and learn on the job.
 What seems like a simple task to us, could turn into a complex cognitive exercise for a robot.